teamosis/gethugothemes-documentation/content/guide.md

 ### Site configuration

-You have a `config.toml` file in the `exampleSite` folder.
-Which gives you the ability to configure your site, such as `changing logo` or `customize menu`.
+You have a `config.toml` or `hugo.toml` file in the `exampleSite` folder.
+Which gives you the ability to configure your site.

 #### Default configuration